 Counseling & Personal Support

-Counseling services are free, confidential, and available to currently enrolled students.
+Counseling services are free and available to currently enrolled students.
 We strive to offer these services in an atmosphere that is welcoming and comfortable for all students.
 Counselors are available by appointment or students may see a counselor on a walk-in basis.
 See the right hand column for online scheduling.
+Click on Frequently Asked Questions below for more details about counseling appointments.

 brief counseling for individuals